-Panel A shows results for the low birth weight rate of infants by their mother's birth cohort.
+Panel B shows analogous results for the low birth weight rate of infants by their mother's birth cohort.
 Recall that age and cohort in these models refer to the age and year of birth of the mother.
 Therefore the estimated cohort effects can be viewed as estimates of the maternal health of given cohorts using the health of their infants as a proxy, and also reflect an intergenerational effect of cohort health on infant health in the next generation.
-The estimated cohort effects exhibit a piecewise linear shape: declining rapidly until the 1947 cohort, sharply changing slope after that cohort, and increasing nearly linearly until the 1965 cohort.
+The estimated cohort effects again exhibit a piecewise linear shape: declining rapidly until the 1947 cohort, sharply changing slope after that cohort, and increasing nearly linearly until the 1965 cohort.
 The cohort effects decline from the normalized 0 in 1935 to a minimum of -.87 for the 1947 cohort, before reversing trend.
-Under the additive separability assumptions of this model, this figure suggests a large break in the cross-cohort maternal health trend at the 1947 cohort, such that each cohort born after this year has declining health relative to the trend for prior cohorts.
+The results imply a large break in the cross-cohort maternal health trend at the 1947 cohort, such that each cohort born after this year has declining health relative to the trend for prior cohorts.
 The size of the trend break suggests than the 1965 cohort would have had a low birth weight rate approximately 2.2 percentage points lower had the cohort health decline not occurred.